You woke up one day and decided to start a blog. After a couple of months, you realize it’s not so black and white.

 Generating content is a process.

-Generating new content ideas on a daily basis is a challenge.
+Generating new content ideas is challenging.
 Anyone can come up with ideas, but if your goal is to write thought-provoking stories, it requires a lot of efforts such as research, planning, and high creativity.
-Even if people you don’t write for your audience, you still want to write high-quality content that offers something valuable.
-Coming up with new ideas is definitely a process that can’t be done on the spot.
+Even if people don’t write for your audience, you still want to write high-quality content that offers something valuable.
+Coming up with new ideas is a process that can’t be done on the spot.

 *You don’t need to develop a 3-month plan.
 Focus on short-term goals.
 Just write down topic ideas in your draft and assign 2-3 posts per week.
 Plan what you’re going to write about for the week.